 Russ Stephens : Greg I'm on the gulf coast.
 She's just about an hour South of Brisbane in the state of Queensland.
 So it's probably probably one of the best spots in Australia to be beautiful

 Russ Stephens : Perth is the other side of the country.
-That's a it's just so much like another country for us, or they don't sell those guys that cause they get a bit upset, but it's a, it's a long, long way away.
+It's just so much like another country for us, or they don't sell those guys that cause they get a bit upset, but it's a long, long way away.

 Greg Bray: Well [00:02:00] Blue Tangerine Russ has an office in Melbourne, Florida.
 So, you know, we, sometimes get a little bit of confusion with people searching for Melbourne type of things where they think they're closer to you than they are to us.
 But you know so let's run into that a little bit since Melbourne's probably one of the only things I know about Australia.